HazGone09/MIMICIV_Dissertation/README.md

-If you've found this repository, welcome to the madness that is my final year dissertation piece Course Focus is 'population health and medical science' The data used is MIMIC IV v3.1
+If you've found this repository, welcome to the madness that is my final year dissertation piece Course Focus is 'Medical Sciences and Population Health'

+The data used is MIMIC IV v3.1m sourced from physionet.org

 Project Aim: This project uses MIMIC-IV data to investigate the development of opioid use disorder (OUD), with the aim of identifying when and in whom OUD emerges following opioid exposure.